weiserlab/ambuj/position.md

 ## Where are we located

-We are located at the Systems and Networking lab in the new [computer science building Computing 3(COM3)](https://com3.comp.nus.edu.sg/).
+We are located at the Systems and Networking lab in the  computer science building Computing 3(COM3).

 ----